ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-v2-apis.md

 ```
 {: codeblock}

-The same API call would resemble the request below for a console deployed with {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0.
+The same API call would resemble the request below for a console deployed with {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric.

 ```
 curl -X GET \